MuseumsThings To Do

 Maritime Museum Amsterdam – The Royal Barge

 You can also get on board and explore the replica VOC ship East Indiaman Amsterdam which is 48m in length and has 16 cannons.
-There is a virtual reality exhibition on board called Dare to Discover.

 The original ship was wrecked in a violent storm off the English town of Hastings (East Sussex) in 1749 on its maiden voyage to Asia.
 Having been preserved in mud over the centuries, the ship was excavated in the 1980s and was able to provide insight into shipbuilding techniques of the time.